Generlate/Handbook/Org_Chart.md

 # Org Chart

 The org chart is generated automatically from team pages in the handbook ([need to edit it?]()).
-EelBlue teammates can see a complete and up-to-date org chart for the entire company in [BambooHR]().
+Generlate teammates can see a complete and up-to-date org chart for the entire company in [BambooHR]().

 ## [Advertising]()